James Henry Carleton: War with the Comanche and Kiowa

-1865–1866
+Later life, literary efforts and death

 Near the end of the Civil War in 1865, Carleton was breveted major general in the regular army.
 He retained command of his volunteer troops until 1866 when U.S. Regulars took over in the West.
 After the war, Carleton became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.

-Later life, literary efforts and death

 After his discharge from the Volunteer Army, Carleton was promoted to lieutenant colonel of the 4th U.S. Cavalry in July 1866.

 Carleton wrote several books on the military: The Battle of Buena Vista (1848), Diary of an Excursion to the Ruins of Abo, Quarra, and the Grand Quivira in New Mexico in 1853 (1855) and The Prairie Log Books (posthumous, 1944).
 Partly on the strength of The Battle of Buena Vista Carleton received an appointment from Secretary of War Jefferson Davis in 1856 to make a study of European cavalry tactics.
 Carleton did not make the trip abroad himself, but based his report on the observations of Capt.
 George B. McClellan, recently returned from Europe.

 Carleton died January 7, 1873, aged 59, in San Antonio, Texas, serving with the 4th Cavalry Regiment in his permanent rank of lieutenant colonel.
 He was buried in Mount Auburn Cemetery, Cambridge, Massachusetts; his son Henry was later buried beside him.